 Yes, similar to most smoked meat, smoked fish also increases the risk of cancer.
 Besides, since it contains higher levels of sodium than cooked fish, it can damage your body in many ways.

-In addition, since salmon is cold smoked, it doesn’t cook properly at low temperatures.
-As a result, it often has bacteria that can cause some serious food poisoning.
-This means that smoked salmon can be dangerous for older adults, pregnant women, and individuals with weak immunity.
+In addition, since salmon is typically cold-smoked, it may contain bacteria that can cause some serious food poisoning.
+This means that smoked salmon can be dangerous for older adults, pregnant women, and individuals with weak immunity, especially if not cooked properly.

 Have you ever experienced diarrhea, cramps, and extreme pain in your stomach right after a nice bbq lunch?
 While the above reasons may cause these issues, bad smoke can also trigger many health risks.